kontent-ai/data-ops/README.md

 ```

 ## Diff
 The `diff` command compares and prints the diff between two environments.
-It is possible to enter either two environments parameters (environment ID and MAPI key), or generated folder name (see generate-sync-model), that will be treated as a source content model, with target environment parameters.
+It is possible to compare two environments by providing parameters for both (environment ID and MAPI key).
+The other option is to compare the target environment with the file model (that can be generated, see [generate-sync-model](#generate-sync-model)), which will be treated as a source content model.

 ### Usage